rvehall/meals-api/README.md

 This uses the firebase-admin configuration.
 This can be downloaded from your firebase console (`Project Settings` > `Service accounts` > `Generate new private key`).
 Create a new folder under `src` called `config` and place the configuration file there.

+The configuration is in a `.env` file that is being ignored by `git`.

 ## License